oddbird/oddsite/content/2017/1/5/git-rebase.rst

 least, let's get started.

-Git is a DAG-manipulation tool
+Git is a DAG-Manipulation Tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, let's unpack what I said above.
 Be prepared for some graph theory terms.